 Performance Testing has dealings with different test types:

-Tests check in what way the system acquits if capacity is transcend.
-For many systems there is a standard maximum capacity and a short-term peak, which transcends that capacity.
-It may happen so that both may need to be handled, or the peak must not induce any harm influences.
+Tests check in what way the system acquits if capacity is transcended.
+For many systems, there is a standard maximum capacity and a short-term peak, which transcends that capacity.
+It may happen so that both may need to be handled, or the peak must not induce any harmful influences.

 These tests examine if system functions can be selectively shut down in order overload situation occurs.

 Such tests address maximum rates of processing, data sizing, and hardware configurations.
 For instance: the highest possible quantity of on-line transactions per second, the highest possible quantity of records open at the same time, the highest possible quantity of workstations that a server has the opportunity to support.